kuleshov-group/PlantCaduceus/README.md

 ## Using PlantCaduceus with Hugging Face

+The example notebook to use PlantCaduceus to get embeddings and logits score is available in the `notebooks/examples.ipynb` directory.

 Pre-trained PlantCaduceus models have been uploaded to Hugging Face.
 The available models are:
 - PlantCaduceus_l20: [kuleshov-group/PlantCaduceus_l20](https://huggingface.co/kuleshov-group/PlantCaduceus_l20)
     - Trained on sequences of length 512bp, with a model size of 256 and 20 layers.